YouTube Music vs Spotify: Why I’m Sticking With YouTube

 Offers seasonal recaps that show your top tracks and artists over different periods of time.

 When I switched, YouTube Music already knew my taste because it had my entire YouTube history to work with.
 Spotify always felt like it needed weeks to "figure me out."I gave up.
-So I guess that makes sense for people who have spent years on Spotify not being particularly excited to move to YouTube music.
+So I guess that makes sense for people who have spent years on Spotify, not being particularly excited to move to YouTube Music.

 Final Thoughts: YouTube Music is the Best Choice for Me